 Temporary feelings of tooth sensitivity are a common result of in-office tooth whitening procedures.

-One study indicated that chewing sugar-free gum was able to reduce the level of sensitivity in teeth for participants who chewed two different types of sugar-free gum.
+indicated that chewing sugar-free gum was able to reduce the level of sensitivity in teeth for participants who chewed two different types of sugar-free gum.

 What’s in sugar-free gum?